I. What Is Prayer?

-After spending time remembering who God is and adoring him, we inevitably compare ourselves with God’s perfections.
-The more we understand God’s holiness, the more we see our sinfulness.
+Secondly is confession.
+As a result of reflecting on who God is and adoring him, we end up comparing ourselves with God’s perfections.
+And consequently, the more we understand God’s holiness, the more we see our sinfulness.

-We can thank God for his powerful work in redemption history:
+For instance, we can thank God for his sovereignty in redemption history:

 - His unchanging love to his people (Ps.
 138:2)

 - Sending Christ for us (2 Cor.
 9:14–15)

 - Delivering us from sin (Rom.
 6:17–18) and death’s power (1 Cor 15:53-57)

 - Giving the indwelling Holy Spirit (Rom 8:26-27)